iq-motion-control/iq-module-communication-doc/docs/tutorials/dronecan_flight_controller.rst

 #.
 Modules are configured to use the ArmingStatus message for arming transitions, but your flight controller is not publishing ArmingStatus

-    If you have configured your modules :ref:`to arm using DroneCAN's ArmingStatus message <dronecan_parameter_arming_status>` rather than :ref:`arming with throttles <manual_advanced_arming>` your flight controller must be configued to transmit ArmingStatus.
-By default, Ardupilot based flight controllers transmit this message, and no additional configuraiton is necessary.
+    If you have configured your modules :ref:`to arm using DroneCAN's ArmingStatus message <dronecan_parameter_arming_status>` rather than :ref:`arming with throttles <manual_advanced_arming>` your flight controller must be configured to transmit ArmingStatus.
+By default, Ardupilot based flight controllers transmit this message, and no additional configuration is necessary.
 If you are using a PX4 based flight controller, you must enable ArmingStatus publication using the :ref:`instructions above <px4_enable_arming_status>`.

     Additionally, if arming with ArmingStatus, it is highly recommended that you disable the ability to arm and disarm on throttle.
 This avoids any unexpected interactions between the two arming methods.